EndPointCorp/end-point-blog/2020/03/25/web-projects-for-rainy-day.html.md

 ### Content Cleanup & SEO Review

 Everyone’s website gets cluttered with outdated content.
 Take a look at your pages, review, and update what needs to be changed.
-Pay attention to SEO concerns as you go through it.
+Pay attention to search engine optimization (SEO) concerns as you go through it.
 Make sure your content has headers, accurate keywords, and good meta-descriptions.
 Research SEO best practices if you need a refresher.

 Nowadays, reducing repeated content has huge benefits for SEO so we recommend any content review includes a review of duplication.
 If you have a small site, you can go through your content and SEO manually.
-Larger projects can utilize some tools on the market (for example, [Siteliner](http://www.siteliner.com/) or [WPOptimize](https://wordpress.org/plugins/wp-optimize/).
+Larger projects can utilize tools on the market such as [Siteliner](http://www.siteliner.com/) or [WPOptimize](https://wordpress.org/plugins/wp-optimize/).

 While you’re taking a dive into content, don’t forget to review your Google Analytics and understand what content is being used and what isn’t.
 Google has added many new features to Analytics and Ads, so it’s a good idea to refresh yourself on the updated documentation and new features.